facebookresearch/home-robot/README.md

 - `ImportError: cannot import name 'gcd' from 'fractions'`: Launch ros nodes from an env with Python 3.8 instead of 3.9

-### Syncing code between Robot and Server
+### Syncing code between Robot and Workstation

-Let `ROBOT_IP` store the robot's IP and let `SERVER_IP` store the server's IP.
+Let `ROBOT_IP` store the robot's IP and let `WORKSTATION_IP` store the workstation's IP.
 If your local network doesn't have access to internet we recommend using `rsync` with `--update` flag to sync your code changes across the machines.
 Usage:
 ```
 rsync -rvu /abs/path/to/local/home-robot $ROBOT_USER@$ROBOT_IP:/abs/path/to/remote/home-robot
 ```